Carnival Jumps on Growing 2021 Demand, Phased Return to Sea By .com - Up News Info

 “We have already reduced operating costs by over $7 billion on an annualized basis and reduced capital expenditures also by more than $5 billion over the next 18 months, said Chief Executive Officer Arnold Donald.
 “We have secured over $10 billion of additional liquidity to sustain another full year with additional flexibility remaining.”

-Royal Caribbean (NYSE:) Cruises is up 5% on Friday, and Norwegian Cruise Line (NYSE:) Holdings is up 3.9%.
+Royal Caribbean (NYSE:) Cruises closed up 9.9% on Friday, and Norwegian Cruise Line (NYSE:) Holdings rose 7.9%.

 Carnival has four buy ratings, 12 holds and four sells, with an average price target of $16.51.
 The highest price target of $30 is almost twice where it is trading today.